 - Entries are invited from composers of all ages and stages in their artistic life.

-- Travel will be provided to and from August 2018 & August 2019 ACF CONNECT events from within the USA.
-Selected composers from outside the US will be responsible for providing their own travel to the US.
+- Travel will be provided to and from September 2019 & Fall of 2020 ACF CONNECT events from within the USA.

-- Employees and board members of the American Composers Forum may not enter the competition; and members of Roomful of Teeth are not eligible to enter.
+- Employees and board members of the American Composers Forum and their immediate family members may not enter the competition; and members of the Great Black Music Ensemble and their immediate family members are not eligible to enter.

 HOW TO APPLY